-The collection, donated by his son Luis Hernández Abreu, is an invaluable resource that documents the history of Cuba before, during, and after the revolution, covering counter-revolutionary missions to Cuba with Brigada 2506 and Alpha 66.
+This collection, donated by his son Luis Hernández Abreu, is an invaluable resource that documents the history of Cuba before, during, and after the revolution, including counter-revolutionary missions to Cuba with Brigada 2506 and Alpha 66.
+As a prominent, leading intellectual in the Cuban exile diaspora, Guayo also documented the rise of Cubans’ cultural contributions to the United States, especially in Puerto Rico and Miami.

 Giving